streetwriters/notesnook/docs/help/contents/rich-text-editor/tables.md

 > info
 >
-> Tablec column resizing is not supported on mobile editor yet.
+> Table column resizing is not supported on mobile editor yet.

 ## Insert a row